 To develop new products, support future growth, achieve operating efficiencies, and maintain product quality, we must make significant capital investments in manufacturing technology, facilities and capital equipment, research and development, and product and process technology.
-We also anticipate increased costs as we make advance payments for raw materials or pay to procure such materials (especially polysilicon), increase our sales and marketing efforts, invest in joint ventures and acquisitions, invest in our residential lease business, and continue our research and development.
 Our manufacturing and assembly activities have required and will continue to require significant investment of capital and substantial engineering expenditures.
-In addition, we expect to invest a significant amount of capital to develop solar power systems and plants for sale to customers.
-Developing and constructing solar power plants requires significant time and substantial initial investments.
+In addition, we expect to invest a significant amount of capital to develop solar power systems for sale to customers.
+Developing and constructing solar power projects requires significant time and substantial initial investment.
 The delayed disposition of such projects, or the inability to realize the full anticipated value of such projects on disposition, could have a negative impact on our liquidity.
-See under this section, "Risks Related to Our Operations - Project development or construction activities may not be successful and we may make significant investments without first obtaining project financing, which could increase our costs and impair our ability to recover our investments."
-See also under this section, "Risks Related to Our Sales Channels - A limited number of customers and large projects are expected to continue to comprise a significant portion of our revenues and any decrease in revenues from those customers or projects, payment of liquidated damages, or an increase in related expenses, could have a material adverse effect on our business, results of operations and financial condition."
+See under this section, "Risks Related to Our Operations-Project development or construction activities may not be successful and we may make significant investments without first obtaining project financing, which could increase our costs and impair our ability to recover our investments", "Risks Related to Our Sales Channels-Revenues from a limited number of customers and large projects are expected to continue to comprise a significant portion of our revenues and any decrease in revenues from those customers or projects, payment of liquidated damages, or an increase in related expenses, could have a material adverse effect on our business, results of operations and financial condition, and "Risks Related to Our Sales Channels-Tariffs imposed pursuant to Section 201 of the Trade Act of 1974 could significantly and adversely affect our business, revenues, margins, results of operations, and cash flows."

-Our capital expenditures and use of working capital may be greater than we anticipate if we decide to make additional investments in the development and construction of solar power plants, or if sales of power plants and associated receipt of cash proceeds is delayed, or if we decide to accelerate increases in our manufacturing capacity internally or through capital contributions to joint ventures.
+Our capital expenditures and use of working capital may be greater than we anticipate if sales and associated receipt of cash proceeds are delayed, or if we decide to accelerate increases in our manufacturing capacity internally or through capital contributions to joint ventures.
 In addition, we could in the future make additional investments in certain of our joint ventures or could guarantee certain financial obligations of our joint ventures, which could reduce our cash flows, increase our indebtedness and expose us to the credit risk of our joint venture partners.
 In addition, if our financial results or operating plans deviate from our current assumptions, we may not have sufficient resources to support our business plan.
-See under this section, "Risks Related to Our Liquidity - We have a significant amount of debt outstanding.
+See under this section, "Risks Related to Our Liquidity-We have a significant amount of debt outstanding.
 Our substantial indebtedness and other contractual commitments could adversely affect our business, financial condition and results of operations, as well as our ability to meet our payment obligations under our debentures and our other debt."